jakerGetFluid/charlie-porfolio/wp-content/plugins/envira-gallery-lite/readme.txt

 * Added: Units label to Column Gutter Width and Margin Below Each Image settings

 = 1.3.1 =
-* Fix: Force ID on save, to ensure compat with WPML and duplication plugins
+* Fix: Force gallery ID on save, to ensure compat with WPML and duplication plugins

 = 1.3.0 =
-* Fix: Sorting images and not clicking Update would result in loss of configuration
+* Fix: Sorting images in a gallery and not clicking Update would result in loss of gallery configuration

 = 1.2.9 =
 * Added: envira_minify_strip_double_forward_slashes filter when minifying, allowing developers to disable this for edge cases